charlieweeks/CSC270-Work/README.md

 ## Bibliography

 *The Count of Monte Cristo*, By Alexandre Dumas.
 Language: English.
-Published: August 28th, 1844 through January 15th, 1846, serialization.
-Translated From The Greek Of Aristotle By William Ellis, A.M.
-London & Toronto Published By J M Dent & Sons Ltd. & In New York By E. P. Dutton &.
-Co.
-First Issue Of This Edition 1912 Reprinted 1919, 1923, 1928
+Anonymous translation first published by Chapman and Hall in 1864.
+Original (French) published August 28th, 1844 through January 15th, 1846, serialization.

 Plain-text, citable edition following the protocols of the [CITE Architecture](http://cite-architecture.org).

-Edited, 10/18/2019
+Edited 11/1/2019.

 ## Character Validation

+This text includes some phrases, quotes, and names in their original French and Greek.
 The following is a complete inventory of the characters present in this text:

 | Char | Unicode Hex |